Eccenux/veAutocorrect/README.md

 });
 ```

+This "(c)" to "©" replacement will work in any place, in any part of the article.
+As long as you use the VisualEditor that is.

-This replacement work in any place.
-You can any number of such sequences.
+You can add any number of such sequences.
 ```js
 // custom sequences
 mw.hook('userjs.veNuxAutocorrect.ready').add(function (nac, helpers) {